Boursin Tomato Pasta (Healthy & High Protein)

 - 1½ pints cherry tomatoes

-- 2 links Italian-style smoked chicken sausage sliced into 1" slices (I used Aidells brand)
+- 2 links Italian-style smoked chicken sausage sliced into 1" slices (I used Aidells brand) *don't slice them too thin or they will cook faster than the tomatoes

-- 5 cloves garlic root ends trimmed
+- 5 large garlic cloves , root ends trimmed

 - 2 tbsp extra virgin olive oil